Yuen-Ling-Wong/Yuen-Ling-Wong/README.md

 👋🏻 I’m Flora @Yuen-Ling-Wong!

-🌿I’m a passionate learner with M.S.W and public policy background from Hong Kong 🇭🇰!
+🌿 I’m a passionate learner with M.S.W, public policy, & data science background! 🔭

-🌎 I’ve recently settled in Canada 🇨🇦 and started learning data science!
+🌎 Based in Canada 🇨🇦, I love bringing ideas💡, creativity 🎨, and data insights 📈 to life - creating beauty from scratch!

-🌈 I can’t wait to use data science knowledge to make positive changes in our society! 🥰
+🌈 I'm excited to apply data science knowledge to make positive changes in our society! 🥰

 <!--
 **Yuen-Ling-Wong/Yuen-Ling-Wong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.